Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Dynamics

 with \(\hat Q=Q/\sigma(t)\), so that, referring to the discussion following \eqref{hgwp},

-where \(c_{n,r}\) is a number arising from the integral involving \(\mbchi_n^0 \), whose precise value is not needed for present purposes.
-In the choice of wave packets \eqref{hgwp}, recall that the number \(\tau>0\) is arbitrary, while \(2{\sigma}^2=\tau/\scm_{cl}\).
-Referring to the form of the interaction term \(\hat H^{sol}_{I,g}\) in \S\ref{intt} we see that the right hand side of \eqref{byuni} can be bounded by
+where \(c_{n,r}\) is a number arising from the integration, the precise value of which is not needed for present purposes.
+In the choice of wave packets \eqref{hgwp}, we can introduce \(\tau>0\) arbitrary, and take \(2{\sigma_0}^2=\tau/\scm_{cl}\).
+Referring to the form of the interaction term \({\rm H}^{sol}_{I,g,{\beefb}}\) in \S\ref{intt} we see that the right hand side of \eqref{byuni} can be bounded, for \(|t|\leq t_1(g)\), by

 with the constant depending upon \(n,r,M,m\), but independent of \(t,g\).
 (Here we are using the fact that the contribution of the \(Y^3\) term in \eqref{whycubed} vanishes by parity.)
 Now choose \(\tau=t_1(g) \) to deduce the result for initial data as in \eqref{tpg}.